When is the Masters 2024? Guide including where to watch and LIV players

 How do you get tickets for the Masters?

-If you want at ticket for this year’s tournament, you’re well out of time.
+If you want at ticket for this year’s tournament, you are well out of time.
 Tickets go on sale the previous year, and the application deadline expires in June.
 Tickets are allocated by ballot, with applicants told in July whether they have been successful.

 A ticket for one of the three days of practice costs $100 (£78.00) .
 A ticket for one of the tournament days is $140 (£110).